benwainwright/typescript/typescript.md

 ### Type Errors

-A "type error" is when you an incorrect assumption is made about the shape of a particular piece of data.
+A "type error" is when an incorrect assumption is made about the shape of a particular piece of data.
 So for example:

 ```JavaScript
 const foo = { bar: "value" };